ZachHandley/zerotier-docker-gateway/zerotier-controller/README.md

   your-proxy-service:
     # ... other config ...
     networks:
-      - app-network
+      - zmesh-internal
     dns:
+      - 172.31.255.69   # CoreDNS for .zmesh resolution
       - 127.0.0.11      # Docker's internal DNS (for container name resolution)
-      - 172.31.255.2    # CoreDNS for .zmesh resolution
       - 1.1.1.1         # Fallback for public internet DNS queries
 ```

 **How it works:**
-- Any service connected to `app-network` can reach CoreDNS at `172.31.255.2`
+- Any service connected to `zmesh-internal` can reach CoreDNS at `172.31.255.69`
+- CoreDNS handles all `.zmesh` domain queries (ZeroTier member names)
 - Docker's DNS (`127.0.0.11`) handles container name resolution
-- CoreDNS handles all `.zmesh` domain queries (ZeroTier member names)
 - Fallback DNS (`1.1.1.1` or `8.8.8.8`) handles public internet domains

 This enables **DNS-based service discovery** - services on Server A can access ZeroTier network members by name without knowing their IPs.